 Hello!
 I’m Jessica.
 Graphic designer, part-time traveler, and foodie with a mega sweet tooth.
-Together with my husband, Loc, I’m on the search for the most unique desserts around the world, and helping you to experience them for yourselves through your travels and in your own kitchen.
+Together with my husband, Loc, I’m on the search for the most unique sweets and eats around the world, and helping you to experience them for yourselves through your travels and in your own kitchen.
 We hope that this global food and travel blog will help inspire you on your journeys and at home in your own kitchen.
 Bon appétit!

 Born and raised in Michigan, my parents instilled in me the strong desire to explore and travel early in life.
 From Sunday drives, to summer road trips to the upper-peninsula, they always made a point to plan adventures throughout the state and around the country.
 In a time before GPS, my dad was never afraid to take the scenic route and get a little lost off the beaten track.
 I have so many great memories of the places we discovered by accident, and inspired me to live by the same mantra.

 Throughout high school and college, I jumped at every chance I could to visit somewhere new, pining to visit the faraway places I saw in magazines and on The Travel Channel.

 In 2010, I finally got my chance.
 I randomly won an all expense paid trip to London, England with iTunes for the iTunes Festival held every year at The Roundhouse (lucky, I know!).
 Having never traveled abroad before, London was a good primer.
 English speaking, full of culture, and fairly easy to get around.
 My best friend Charity and I had a blast navigating the maze of cobblestone streets and ogling at the abundant and spectacular castles, imagining what it would be like to live there as royalty.